GRESB

 HOW WE HELP CLIENTS WITH GRESB TRAINING

-Official training sessions are run in Singapore and Hong Kong in March each year.
+Training sessions are run in Singapore between April and May each year.
 You can sign up for the training here.

 FEATURED INSIGHTS